neethusurendran-neethu/LLM-Projects/Multi-modal assistant/README.md

 - Image analysis requires the LLaVA model to be pulled in Ollama prior to use
 - The application assumes Ollama is running on the default port (11434)
 - Large audio files may take longer to transcribe
+- Some image formats might not be supported by all Ollama models

 ## 🔒 Privacy & Security